Navdevl/mundana-theme-jekyll/_posts/2019-01-18-solving-the-problem-with-cte.md

 Do you know the number of DB calls this function was making?
 A lot.
 Too many.
 If the depth of categories are M and the width is N, our function was making M+N calls to DB.
 I was like 😭

+## To the rescue
 Then CTE came to the rescue.
 CTE has an awesome way to handle this problem using WITH RECURSIVE.
-You can read more on this here https://www.postgresql.org/docs/9.1/queries-with.html
+You can read more on this here [https://www.postgresql.org/docs/9.1/queries-with.html](https://www.postgresql.org/docs/9.1/queries-with.html)

 I’ll share the code snippet with you, and you guys do homework on that.
 (Not explaining this.
 Because this is your homework.
 Still, you can DM me on this and I can explain you if you are really really interested.)